treeDweller98/FaceMaskDetectingDoorOpener/README.md

 Based on the inference result, the appropriate instruction is passed to the Arduino to either:
     (a) Display a welcome message on the LCD and open the door. or
-    (b) Display a message requesting them to wear a mask, and then recheck every 5 seconds as long as they are around.
+    (b) Display a message requesting them to wear a mask.

 The model has been trained using a dataset by github user prajnasb.